asadovka/cyb_web2/docs/cyb.md

 - forward button - brings user to the future state based on Cyb prediction

 Search bar is used to browse web3.
 With the help of DURA with knowledge of application involved (<content-address>.<app>) it can get content across different content addressing protocols such as IPFS, DAT, SWARM, and inside blockchains, tangles and dags thus forming heterogeneous environment of web3.
 In [web3 vision doc](cyb/docs/web3-vision.md) we describe in details a concept of web3 browsing based on DURA specs.

-It happens then agent knows some content address but have no idea in which network it can be retrieved as well as what app can deal with it.
-That is why Cyb has default integration with cyber [CYBER] protocol.
-Cyb append `.cyber` app for all request without a dot. `.cyber` is an app that has simple interface to cyberd, which returns prediction of related cyberlinks thus agent can get required resource directly through peer-to-peer network.
-Cyb has a setting of default search engine, thus an agent can plug a search she wants.

 That is, in web3 appending "dot" works very different in comparison with web3.
 Dot is literally a search query to a particular app that is also has a content address in heterogeneous network.
 All symbols after "dot" is a map with content address of an app in root registry, and all data before "dot" is a query parameter to an app.